Register a New Mexico Foreign LLC

 Ready to get started?
 Register Your Foreign LLC in New Mexico now with Northwest.

-You can file your New Mexico foreign LLC Application for Registration by mail or in person.
+You can file your New Mexico foreign LLC Application for Registration through the New Mexico online e-file system.

 No. Articles of Organization are only required if you are establishing a new LLC in New Mexico.
 As a foreign LLC, you only need to file the foreign LLC Application for Registration.